coda/packs-sdk/docs/reference/sdk/interfaces/EmptyFormulaDef.md

 # Interface: EmptyFormulaDef<ParamsT\>

-Inputs to define an "empty" formula, that is, a formula that uses a {@link RequestHandlerTemplate}
-to define an implementation for the formula rather than implementing an actual `execute` function in JavaScript.
+Inputs to define an "empty" formula, that is, a formula that uses a [RequestHandlerTemplate](RequestHandlerTemplate.md) to define an implementation for the formula rather than implementing an actual `execute` function in JavaScript.
 An empty formula returns a string.
 To return a list of objects, see [ObjectArrayFormulaDef](ObjectArrayFormulaDef.md).